sytandas/assist/README.md

 Java script project implementing ai chat assistant.
-This chat room has data base and over time it learns and become a good companion.
+This chat room has data-base and over time it learns and become a good companion.

 TODO (these are broader/there are sub goals too):
-1. Making appealable js front-end
+1. Making front-end and back-end using basic html and js
-2. Backend using a database intially locally host
+2. Using a database intially locally host
 3. Using an efficent and simple machine learning algorithm - what can learn over time

 future-scope: